CleverCloud/doc.clever-cloud.com/commons/addons/clever-cloud-addons.md

 The last step let you choose the name of the add-on (for example "My database") and the region where the add-on is hosted.
 Click on the button **Create** and the add-on will now available in your organisation, and corresponding variables will be available for the applications linked to the add-on you just created.

+## Managing your add-on

+You can find information on how to manage your add-ons [here](/addons/managing-addons.md).